 Divi vs Elementor: Which Page Builder Should You Use in 2026?

 A practical comparison of Divi and Elementor for WordPress developers and agencies.
-Which builder is faster, cleaner, and better for client sites.
+One side is hands-on.
+The other is research-based.
+Both are labeled clearly.

 | Factor | Elegant-themes | Wordpress | Winner |